Doxing: Common techniques

-Keffals swatting and doxing

-On August 5, 2022, Canadian Twitch streamer and transgender activist Clara Sorrenti was swatted after an e-mail impersonating her claiming intent to harm city councillors of London, Ontario.
-After this incident, she moved to a hotel.
-Her new location was posted in Kiwi Farms, a forum frequently related to harassment campaigns that included a thread disclosing personal data from her, her family members and her friends, as well as sexually explicit content, which was started in March 21 of the same year, after what she started to receive prank pizza orders by trolls who used her former name, changed more than a decade before.
-At the time, police were also investigating a second doxing attempt.
-Sorrenti's Uber account was hacked days after the hotel location incident, leading to her receiving new prank orders.
-After that, she reported having been doxed again and her will to leave Canada, given the targeted harassment she was receiving.
-Days later, her new location in Belfast, Northern Ireland was posted online and a new swatting attempt was made.
-Sorrenti campaigned for online security firm Cloudflare to terminate services for Kiwifarms, citing life-threatening harassment originating in the site.
-On September 3, 2022, the firm blocked access to Kiwifarms through its infrastructure, mentioning "an imminent and emergency threat to human life".

-Elon Musk

-In December 2022 business magnate and investor Elon Musk, who was also CEO of Twitter, Inc., suspended the Twitter accounts of several journalists, whom he accused of doxing the location of his private jet, related to the social media account ElonJet.
-Two days later the accounts were restored.
+There are different motivations for doxing.
+They include doing it to reveal harmful behavior and hold the offender accountable.
+Others use it to embarrass, scare, threaten, or punish someone.
+It is also often used for cyberstalking, which could result in making someone fear for their safety.
+Researchers have pointed out that some instances of doxing can be justified, such as when it reveals harmful behavior, but only if the act of doxing also aligns with the public.

 Anti-doxing services

-Parallel to the rise of doxing has been the evolution of cybersecurity, internet privacy, the Online Privacy Alliance, and even companies that provide anti-doxing services.
-Most recently, high profile groups like the University of California Berkeley have made online guidance for protecting its community members from doxing.
-Wired published an article on dealing with doxing, in which Eva Galperin, from the Electronic Frontier Foundation, advises people to "Google yourself, lock yourself down, make it harder to access information about you."
+Parallel to the rise of doxing has been the evolution of cybersecurity, internet privacy, the Online Privacy Alliance, and companies that provide anti-doxing services.
+Most recently, high-profile groups like the University of California Berkeley have made online guidance for protecting its community members from doxing.
+Wired published an article on dealing with doxing, in which Eva Galperin, from the Electronic Frontier Foundation, advised people to "Google yourself, lock yourself down, make it harder to access information about you."

 Legislation

+Australia

+In 2024, the Australian government announced they would introduce new legislation to criminalise doxing due to an incident in which the personal details of over 600 people from a WhatsApp group of Jewish Australians was leaked.
+Some of the people whose details were leaked received threats to harm their reputation as well as death threats.
+The proposed legislation, which includes a law that makes doxing punishable by jail time, has received bipartisan support, and support from Prime Minister Anthony Albanese.

+Austria

+In 2006 Austria passed its anti-stalking law, and in 2016 cyber-mobbing became a criminal offense.
+While as of the end of 2024 doxing is no specific offense, the laws mentioned are used in cases of online violence.
+Since Austria is an EU-member state, EU law (DSGVO) applies.

 Mainland China

-From March 1, 2020, the People’s Republic of China’s "Regulations on the Ecological Governance of Online Information Content" has been implemented, clarifying that users and producers of online information content services and platforms must not engage in online violence, doxing, deep forgery, data fraud, account manipulation and other illegal activities.
+From March 1, 2020, the People's Republic of China's "Regulations on the Ecological Governance of Online Information Content" has been implemented, clarifying that users and producers of online information content services and platforms must not engage in online violence, doxing, deep forgery, data fraud, account manipulation and other illegal activities.